paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Introduction

-At present, incompleteness in our understanding of the rate at which binary systems host planets, as a function of their separation, hinders detailed study of planets detected by large transit surveys.
-ESA's Gaia mission, with both astrometric and radial velocity observations, presents a novel opportunity to study binarity on a large scale.
-For example, \cite{el-badry_million_2021} identified 1.3 million spatially-resolved binaries from the Gaia catalog at the $>$90\% confidence level.
-This type of analysis is timely for exoplanet science, as the increasing number of planets places increasing pressure on traditional time- and resource-intensive campaigns with adaptive optics \citep{Ziegler_2018,ziegler_soar_2021} or radial velocity follow-up \citep{teske2021magellan,chontos2022tess}.
-Out of necessity, observations to identify binary companions often focus upon known planet host stars, to eliminate false-positives or identify the effects of stellar contamination on inferred planet radius \citep{2015Ciardi}.
-The Sisyphean task of observing even a fraction of the stars in a transit survey like \textit{Kepler} often means that campaigns must winnow this planet host star sample down yet further.
-To maximize scientific return, there is a strong incentive to focus resources upon the most scientifically interesting systems, such as those with multiple planets.
-For the study of exoplanets, Gaia presents a twofold opportunity to extract binarity information: first, it observes planet host stars in uniform way.
-Searches for stellar companions by ground-based means are shaped individually by survey completeness, which is itself informed by spectral resolution, stellar magnitude, and observing cadence.
-This naturally renders some portions of companion parameter space (mass ratio and orbital separation) much better studied for some stars than others, for which comparatively little is known.
-Secondly, Gaia observes \textit{non}-planet-hosts in the same manner (a sample at least an order of magnitude larger still for transit surveys), enabling a precious field star comparison.
-Such comparisons are ultimately crucial for discerning the effects of stellar multiplicity upon planet occurrence at a demographic level.
+This type of analysis is timely for exoplanet science, as the increasing number of planets places increasing pressure on traditional time- and resource-intensive campaigns with adaptive optics \citep{Ziegler_2018,ziegler_soar_2021} or radial velocity follow-up \citep{teske2021magellan, chontos2022tess}.
+For the study of exoplanets, \Gaia\ presents a twofold opportunity to extract binarity information.
+Firstly, \Gaia\ observes \textit{non}-planet-hosts in the same manner as planet host stars: such comparisons are ultimately crucial for discerning the effects of stellar multiplicity upon planet occurrence at a demographic level.
+However, the former sample is typically two orders of magnitude larger than latter.
+Observations to identify binary companions from the ground often focus upon known planet host stars out of necessity, to eliminate false positives or identify the effects of stellar contamination on inferred planet radius \citep{2015Ciardi}.
+A survey sample with a common set of observations for planet-hosts and non-planet-hosts more readily enables a comparison between the two populations.
+Secondly, with respect to planet hosts, it observes the sample in a uniform way.
+Searches for stellar companions by ground-based means (whether radial velocity or imaging) are shaped individually by survey completeness, which is itself informed by spectral resolution, stellar magnitude, and observing cadence.
+This naturally renders some portions of companion parameter space (mass ratio and orbital separation) better studied for some stars in the host star sample stars than others.